poetic/ember-cli-cordova/README.md

 #### I am getting `Current working directory is not a Cordova-based project.` when I run a cordova command

 If you are running a cli command, make sure the dist directory exists.
 You can run `ember build` to create it if it doesnt.
-If you are running a raw cordova command, you need to cd into cordova/ to run it.

 #### When running `ember cordova:archive` command I get an Xcode build error saying the scheme doesnt exist